lgp171188/launchpad/lib/lp/bugs/doc/bugwidget.rst

     >>> bug_one.id
     1

-If non-existant bug number is entered, an error is raised.
+If non-existent bug number is entered, an error is raised.

     >>> request = LaunchpadTestRequest(form={'field.bug': '1234567'})
     >>> bug_widget = BugWidget(bug_field, request)